Machado exit could start a trend for underachieving Orioles

 “It sucks, man,” Valencia said.
 “When you’re winning, the team stays together.
 Losing, they break up the team.
 And I think the saddest part of this is, at the end of the year guys will be on different teams and the offseason will come, and they’ll look back and have regrets because they will realize this team was super talented and underachieved.”

-Executive vice president of baseball operations Dan Duquette is carefully weighing all options, and probably won’t make a deal until he’s absolutely sure he’s getting as much talent as possible.
-So, the players will check out all trade rumors while in wait-and-see mode.
+Executive vice president of baseball operations Dan Duquette is carefully weighing all options.
+It took him a while to unload Machado, and he probably won’t make another deal until he’s absolutely sure he’s getting as much talent as possible,

 “Until it happens, it hasn’t happened,” Britton said.
-“You don’t know the offers that they’re getting, and I don’t expect them to give up a guy like Manny just for nothing.
-He’s a special talent.”
+“You don’t know the offers that they’re getting.”

 Come August, and maybe sooner, it will be time for the Orioles to take a long look at their younger players and try to make the best of a horrific season.
 Manager Buck Showalter is currently protecting the team’s trade chips (he prevented Machado from playing on a wet field Sunday) while making plans for guiding a different sort of club.